Gullumluvl/RatchetEditor/README.md

 # This is an editor where you can't go back.

 Each typed letter is engraved forever.
-As each letter is typed, the cursor moves forward.
+As each letter is typed, the cursor moves forward, as does the inexorable wheel of time.
 Backspaces, arrows and other desperate attempts at Escape will miserably fail.

 # Currently